anatappe/MATILDA/README.md

 # MATILDA - Modeling water resources In glacierized catchments

 The MATILDA model connects the HBV model (Bergström, 1986), a simple hydrological bucket model, which computes runoff and a simple DDM approach to compute the glacier melt.
-It may also be connected to the glacier mass balance model COSIPY (COupled Snow and Ice energy and MAss Balance in Python).
+It can also be connected to the glacier mass balance model COSIPY (COupled Snow and Ice energy and MAss Balance in Python) to calculate glacier model instead of the DDM.
 The aim is to generate runoff projections under different climate scenarios and use the results to help planing future water management strategies in the modeled catchments.

 ## Overview

 MATILDA uses a modified version of the pypdd tool (https://github.com/juseg/pypdd.git) to calculate runoff from the glacier(s) with a simple DegreeDayModel approach and a modified version of the LHMP tool (https://github.com/hydrogo/LHMP.git) which translates the HBV model into python.
-It can run on input data from COSIPY, the translation of the COSIMA model into python (https://github.com/cryotools/cosipy.git).
+It can run on input data from COSIPY, the translation of the COSIMA model into python (https://github.com/cryotools/cosipy.git), and use COSIPY output to simulate glacier melt.

 ### Requirements